-Advanced (grades 9-12 suggested): Complete one activity from each group in the manual, or similar activity of choice and share your results or answers in a notebook, labeling each activity.
-If completing an activity not included in the manual, be sure to include in your notebook an explanation describing how the activity was developed and intended objectives.
-Purchase and accessorize an outfit of your choice.
+Advanced (grades 9-12 suggested): Complete five activities in the manual and share your results or answers in a notebook using exhibit guidelines above, labeling each activity.
+With the help of a mentor or parent, purchase and accessorize an outfit of your choice.
 Accessories may be purchased or selected from what you currently have.